JohnnyWasabi/FaceCards/SourceAssets/ReadMe.txt

 3.0	Added "Map" mode, which shows faces displayed on a blueprint of the office to show where people sit.
 3.1	Updates for changes to user_locations file format (quotes and multiple seats separated by /).
 Shows number of matches in Map mode.
 Show projects in Map mode if full name selected.
 Show possible next letters to type in Map mode.
 3.2	Map mode changes: Click on face to select that person (types in their name or whatever the "Find by" data is).
 Mousing over pic enlarges and shows name.
+3.4	Added POG frame around images in Map mode (and optional in Yearbook mode).
+Added screenshot feature (F12 key) that saves to StreamingAssets/Ouput folder.